Zyphyy/weiyi-m.github.io/index.md

     - Charged with simple and aggravated assault
     - Charged with possession of instrument in crime
     - Charged with reckless endangering of others
+- LAPD sued by advocates, BLM
+    - Cause: Mass detention of civilians
+    - Cause: Violation of civil rights
+    - Cause: Use of excessive force
+    - Cause: Use of "less lethal" weapons to cause injury to innocents